ahsanatzapier/react-minimuslim/README.md

 ![alt text](https://github.com/ahsanatzapier/react-minimuslim/blob/main/src/assets/MiniMuslim.svg?raw=true)

 Mini Muslim is a massive eCommerce application similar to Shopify.
 It uses React for UI development and Firebase for the database.
 The website is hosted on Netlify.
+The app's features include being able to authenticate using Firebase, browsing a directory of item categories, browsing items in those categories, and being able to add/remove items and increment and decrement their quantity.

 # Preview